cybervisiontech/cdap-packs/etl-pack/README.rst

 Transformation
 --------------

-ETL-pack comes with number of transformation options available out-of-the-box, such as ``IdentityTransformation``, ``ScriptableSchemaMapping``, etc. It also comes with higher-level abstractions and base classes to ease implementing custom source.
-Code below shows the interface to implement a transformation:
+The *ETL-pack* comes with a number of transformation options available out-of-the-box, including ``IdentityTransformation`` and ``ScriptableSchemaMapping``.
+It comes with higher-level abstractions and base classes to ease implementing a custom source.
+This code shows the interface to implement a transformation:

 .. code:: java